 To enable conversion tracking without third-party cookies, we use the solute-Click-ID ("soluteclid").
 This allows clickouts to be assigned to sales.

-By the offered Javascript users are recognized, who come from the solute network.
-For these users, the URL of the entry page is stored in the LocalStorage of the browser in order to be able to assign successful sales to the entry page later.
+The javascript provided will recognize users coming from the solute network.
+For these users, the URL of the entry page (landing page) is stored in the LocalStorage of the browser in order to be able to assign successful sales to the entry page later.

-The Landing Page Javascript is inserted on the offer pages.
-It checks whether a parameter "soluteclid" is contained in the parameters of the initial page URL.
-If this is the case, the called entry page URL is stored in the browser's LocalStorage.
-The initial page URL is also sent to solute.
-This gives us an overview of the number of clickouts that actually arrive at the offer page of your shop.
-This makes it easier to identify certain clickbots, for example.
+The Landing page Javascript is implemented on the offer pages.
+It checks whether a parameter "soluteclid" is contained in the parameters of the landing page URL.
+If this is the case, the landing page URL is stored in the browser's LocalStorage and is also sent to solute.
+For more information on landing page tracking, see our FAQ below.

 <script>